MATERIALIZATION OF VIEWS

 1. Leave the rest of the fields with the default values.

-2. Finally, click Save
+2. Finally, click on Save icon

-Cache in Action
+Materialization in Action

 1. Open Design Studio and, in the Elements Tree, double-click on the view name iv_client_with_bills.